 When we stand on the earth, our feet are slightly closer to the center than our heads.
 So the gravitational force on our feet is slightly greater than on our heads.
 These differences of forces are known as tidal forces since they also produce the earth's tides.
 On earth the effect is so slight that we cannot perceive it.

-would be quite different.
-Once we are close to the black hole, the
+it would be quite different.
+Once we are close to the black hole,

-gravitational pull at our feet would be very much greater than at our
+the gravitational pull at our feet would be very much greater than

-by the difference, as cruelly as if we were placed on a medieval
+apart by the difference, as cruelly as if we were placed on

 In science fiction movies of spaceships falling into black holes, these tidal forces are usually represented as rather interesting optical effects, somewhat like looking at a distorted reflection in a fun house mirror.
 The voyagers emerge merely ruffled as if they had enjoyed a rather energetic roller coaster ride.
 In gruesome reality, they would be lucky to be anything other than a bloody pulp.

-to which free fallilng bodies converged or diverged.
-These convergences and
+fallilng bodies converged or diverged.
+These convergences and divergences

-divergences are experienced by the falling bodies as driven by external forces
+are experienced by the falling bodies as driven by external forces and

 They are called "tidal" because they are responsible for the ocean tides on earth.
 Our planet is in free fall toward the moon.
 The portion of the ocean's water closer to the moon experiences a stronger attraction than the portion furthest away.
 That elongates the waters that jacket the earth into two lobes.
 The earth rotates under these two lobes, once every day, producing two high tides.